 Since she was a little girl, Jane Gloriana Villanueva has always done everything by the book—including vowing to remain a virgin until marriage at her abuela’s admonishing.
 Who would have guessed that as a 23-year-old virgin, getting “accidentally” artificially inseminated (and all the crazy shenanigans that naturally follow) would threaten to derail her entire life’s plan?
 I know!
 Straight out of a telenovela!

-As season three of the CW hit Jane the Virgin comes to a close and Jane’s life continues to spin out of control, I’m craving more stories like this one.
+With the show in it’s fifth and final season, we’re excited to see what becomes of Jane’s topsy-turvy life.
 An unimaginable tale told in chapters (with twists you don’t see coming), it’s only right that we offer a Jane the Virgin reading list.
-Whether you’re a superfan of the hit TV show, or if you’re just in the mood for a great new read, you’ll love these 9 books.
+Whether you’re team Michael or team Rafael, a telenovela whiz or a novice, a superfan of the hit show, or if you’re just in the mood for a great new read, you’ll love these books.

 If you’re a die-hard JTV fan, you probably recognize WHERE’D YOU GO, BERNADETTE as one of Jane’s favorite books (it was even one of her book club’s picks).
 In Maria Semple’s zany novel, Bernadette Fox is missing and it’s up to her 15-year-old daughter, Bee, to find her by compiling clues in email messages, official documents, and secret correspondence, which makes for a compulsively readable and touching novel.